 The results can be interpreted in many different ways; therefore, the RCU has published an interpretive reporting guide.
-You can access the interpretive guide from the RCU Assessment resources page.
+You can access the interpretive guide under MS-CPAS Testing Resources.
 If you have questions about interpreting scores, please contact us at email@example.com.

 The cut score is the score that students should obtain on the test if they have mastered part of a Career and Technical Education pathway.